decarcerateutah/decarcerateutah.github.io/links.md

 permalink: /links/
 ---
 <div class="links">
   {% include button.html
+  url="bit.ly/defundutpolice"
+  text="Take the Survey on Budgets and Funding"
+%}

+{% include button.html
   url="https://youtu.be/M4YjmbQZnBA"
   text="Watch our 'What To Do Instead of Calling the Police' webinar"